-We are here to help those resident in Horsham District and who are on benefits or a low income.
+We are here to help residents in the District of Horsham who are on facing crisis.
 For help with furniture and fuel, we will need to see photo ID, evidence of income, proof of address and an up to date bank statement.
-Following the cut to our funding, we are focusing our support with furniture and fuel on individuals and couples without children.
-Families will be signposted to their local Children and Family Centre in the first instance.

 To find out if you qualify for assistance please call Kathryn on 0300 124 0204, or e-mail us on email@example.com.

 If you are struggling financially, maybe due to problems with benefits or some other issue, or you have recently been housed, we may be able to help you – with an emergency food parcel, help with your fuel meter, or with essential household items.
 We may also be able to help with other ad-hoc support.
 We aim to raise funds to support the community, through our Charity Store and with other fundraising activities.

 Under the banner of the Trussell Trust, we operate several foodbanks and emergency food collection points, throughout Horsham District.
 We work with nearly one hundred different referral agencies, who are able to issue a voucher to people, who for various different reasons, are in need of food.
 The voucher can be exchanged at the foodbank for a three day food parcel.
 Our foodbank volunteers are also on hand to provide a listening ear, and tea and biscuits, when needed.